Last Updated on August 28, 2024 by Maged kamel

 Let us check the moment due to (-P), which will be the product of (-P)*(1+i)^n, since point B is at the right of (-P).
 For the moment, due to F, it is +F(1+i)^0; the point coincides with the force (+F).
 The sum of moments is zero. we will rearrange the terms , -P(1+i)^n +F(1+i)^0=0.

-The P and F relation as cash flow moments are used to get the expression for F. The final value of the future value F=P(1+i)^n.
+The P and F relation as cash flow moments are used to get the expression for F. The final value of the future value is F=P(1+i)^n.
 Please refer to the next slide image.

 The subject can be dealt with in two aspects; the first one is in borrowing ending terminology:

 A firm borrows $1000 for eight years.
 How much must it Repay in a lump sum at the end of the eighth year?
-But in equivalence terminology: it can be written as What is the future equivalent at the end of eight years of $1000 at the beginning of those eight years?
+But in equivalence terminology, it can be written as What is the future equivalent at the end of eight years of $1000 at the beginning of those eight years?

-We will use Table c-13 of interest based on the i=10% and get the related F/P which must be bigger than one, it will be equal to 2.1436.
-We will multiply F/P by P, we get $1000*2.1436=$2143.6.
+We will use Table c-13 of interest based on i=10% and get the related F/P, which must be bigger than one.
+It will be equal to 2.1436.
+We will multiply F/P by P, and we will get $1000*2.1436=$2143.6.

-If we want to get the same result, but by using the similarity between the cash flow and moment.
-P=$1000, i=10%,n=8, take the pivot point at t=8 at the right of the upward P, we can write the summation of the moments as 1000*(1+0.10)^8-F(1+0.10)^0=0.
+If we want to get the same result but use the similarity between the cash flow and moment, P=$1000, i=10%,n=8, take the pivot point at t=8 at the right of the upward P, we can write the summation of the moments as 1000*(1+0.10)^8-F(1+0.10)^0=0.

 F will move to the right-hand side, with a positive sign, 1000*1.10^8=F*1.
 This method will give the same value of F by using the calculator, F/P=2.1436.
 The future value is equal to $2143.588.
-The slide image shows the different four cases for forces and the distance to pivot points.
+The slide image shows the four cases for forces and the distance to pivot points.

 The interest rate is 10%.
 We will consider the pivot point at point t=0.
-Given, F=$2143.6. by using the known formula P=F(P/F,i,n), i=10%.
-And n=8.
-Where F goes with F and P will be equal to P, comma 10%, comma 8).
+Given F=$2143.6, using the known formula P=F(P/F,i,n), i=10%, and n=8.
+Where F goes with F and P will equal P, comma 10%, comma 8).
 Using the table of interest for i=10%, we can get the value of P/F.

 P/F must be less than 1, and it is equal to 0.4665, then P=$1000.
-So the man should deposit $100 to get $2143.6 after 8 years by an interest of 10%.
+So the man should deposit $100 to get $2143.6 after eight years by an interest of 10%.
 For the moment estimation, we will take the summation of all the moments about the pivot point t=0, where P is acting downwards (-P) and is unknown.

 -P*(1+0.10)^0+F*(1+0.10)^-8=0, can be written as -P*1.0+$2143.6*(1.10)^-8=0.
-P will move to the other side and will be equal to 2143.6/1.1^8=$1000.
-The result matches the same estimation done by using the formula.
+P will move to the other side, equaling 2143.6/1.1^8=$1000.
+The result matches the estimation that was made using the formula.

 The next post is 12-Solved problem-Future value for uniform series deposits.